 Most of the investing population is made up of non-accredited investors.
 This does not mean, however, that non-accredited individuals don’t have the opportunity to invest in a vast number of different projects.
 It simply means that you have different opportunities available to you.
 Options for non-accredited investors include equities, certain types of bonds and real estate.

-Real Estate Crowdfunding, Syndications and Accreditation
+Crowdfunding, Real Estate Syndications & Accreditation

 Definition of Crowdfunding

-Definition of Syndication
+Definition of a Real Estate Syndication

 Often confused with a real estate investment trust (REIT), a real estate syndication is when investors own an actual share of the property itself.
-With REIT’s, you are simply investing money into a trust that purchases real estate.
+With REITs, you are simply investing money into a trust that purchases real estate.

-Why Accreditation is Often Necessary with Crowdfunding (especially with Syndications)…
+Why Accreditation is Often Necessary with Crowdfunding (especially with Syndications)

 Do You Have to Be Accredited?